 The option parallel-tests (see Chapter 17 [Options], page 107) enables a test suite driver that is mostly compatible to the simple test driver described in the previous section, but provides a few more features and slightly different semantics.
-It features concurrent execution of tests with make -j, allows to specify inter-test dependencies, lazy reruns of tests that have not completed in a prior run, summary and verbose output in 'RST' (reStructured-Text) and 'HTML' format, and hard errors for exceptional failures.
+It features concurrent execution of tests with make -j and automatic collection of the test scripts output and summary thereof in .log files, and allows to specify inter-test dependencies, lazy reruns of tests that have not completed in a prior run, and hard errors for exceptional failures.
 Similar to the simple test driver, TESTS_ENVIRONMENT, AM_COLOR_TESTS, XFAIL_TESTS, and the check variables are honored, and the environment variable srcdir is set during test execution.